 ALSO READMaken meets LG for prosecution of Kejriwal over Shunglu report Advertisements: HC seeks reply of Centre, LG on AAP's plea Delhi Cong seeks LG's nod to prosecute Kejriwal NDA government meting out injustice to DU teachers: Ajay Maken Our stand has been vindicated: Cong on LG's order against AAP

+Non-implementation of the Street Vendors Act has given a free reign to the corruption mafia," the DPCC chief said.
 Maken claimed that the LG assured the delegation that he would take appropriate action in the matter.